jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 If your company supports remote work, then you remove an entire reason for an employee leaving.
 Sometimes, a person needs to move.
 Working for a company that supports remote work allows them to move and not leave the company.

 ### Reduced office costs

 Having a distributed workforce can reduce office costs drastically.
-In a fully distributed company, it reduces the costs to zero [^3].
+In a fully distributed company, it reduces the costs to zero[^3].

 ## Downsides

 While there are many benefits, there are also downsides to working remotely.
 When I talk to non-remote workers about working remotely, I typically hear "I don't know how you do it, I'd be so distracted."
 This statement touches on one of the downsides of remote work, but it isn't largest one.
-The rest of this section describes some of the downsides that I and others have observed.
+Below are some downsides that I and others have observed.

 ### Loneliness and isolation

-When I've talked to other remote workers, this is the main negative they noticed.
+Nearly everyone I've talked to, including myself, puts this as the top downside.

 Most of us are social creatures.
 You do not get the same type of social interaction with your coworkers when you are working remotely.
 Instead of bumping into a wide range of people in the office, you interact with a smaller group through video chats, phone calls, chat rooms, and email.
-Depending on what you are doing, you might not even get that interaction with a smaller group.
+Depending on what you are doing, you might not even get that interaction.

 This is very unfamiliar to most of us.
 We're used to being in physical proximity to other humans.
 We're used to having small talk and grabbing coffee or lunch with other people.